FAIRChemistry/chromatopy/specifications/chromatography.md

 - type
   - Type: string
   - Description: Type of peak (baseline-baseline / baseline-valley / ...)
-- peak_start
+- width
   - Type: float
-  - Description: Start retention time of the peak
+  - Description: Width of the peak at half height.
-- peak_end
+- amplitude
   - Type: float
-  - Description: End retention time of the peak.
+  - Description: Amplitude of the peak.
-- width
+- max_signal
   - Type: float
-  - Description: Width of the peak.
+  - Description: Maximum signal of the peak.
-- height
+- skew
   - Type: float
-  - Description: Height of the peak.
+  - Description: Skew of the peak.
 - percent_area
   - Type: float
   - Description: Percent area of the peak.